 These features are generally available in high-end routers.

 - Dynamic DNS: A necessary tool for any remote access applications.

 - Port forwarding: This allows users to open specific ports for individual clients or applications.
 It’s a must if you run any server in your home network, including certain types of IoT devices.

 - Mesh-ready: This allows turning the router into a mesh system.
-The most prominent example is the AiMesh of Asus, or Synology Mesh, or TP-Link’s limited OneMesh.
+The most prominent example is the AiMesh of Asus, Synology Mesh, or TP-Link’s limited OneMesh.

 - VPN server: The ability to work as a VPN server.
 When coupled with Dynamic DNS, this feature is a boon for frequent travelers who want to dial home or just want to keep their device safe when using a public network.

 - Online protection: The ability to detect and filter out online threats (malware, phishing, virus, etc.).
-Typical examples are AiProtection (available in all Asus router), Antivirus (found in many TP-Link outer), and Armor (available in some Netgear products).
+Typical examples are the free Network Protection (part of AiProtection, available in all Asus routers).
+Others brands also have premium options, such as Antivirus (part of HomeSheild found in TP-Link routers), or Armor (available in Netgear products).

 - USB-related features: Available in routers with a USB port, these features include the ability to turn the router into a mini NAS server.

 - Game-related features: You can play the game with any router, especially one with QoS.
 However, some routers have even more to give pro-gamers an edge.